ddiefenthaler/websocket-server/documentation/text/threads.md

 This would enable use cases like this: `./creative-program-name broadcast Hello world!`

 Even though for a client one thread could be enough this structure will stay mostly in place to allow the quicker handling of control frames.

+### Further considerations

+After a conversation with the advisor of this practicum ... comparison task based models

+### Final thread model

+### Excursion: Pritrity queue